source-academy/js-slang/doc/README.md

   Source is a family of languages, designed for the textbook
   <a href="https://sicp.comp.nus.edu.sg">Structure and Interpretation
-  of Computer Programs, JavaScript Adaptation</a>.
+  of Computer Programs, JavaScript Adaptation</a> (SICP JS).
 The languages are called Source §1, Source §2, Source §3 and Source §4. corresponding to the respective chapters 1, 2, 3 and 4 of the textbook.
 Each previous Source language is a sublanguage of the